github/docs/content/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/committing-changes-to-a-pull-request-branch-created-from-a-fork.md

    git checkout TEST-BRANCH
    ```

-   {% tip %}
+   > [!TIP]

-   **Tip:** For more information about pull request branches, including examples, see "[AUTOTITLE](/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request#changing-the-branch-range-and-destination-repository)."
+   > For more information about pull request branches, including examples, see "[AUTOTITLE](/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request#changing-the-branch-range-and-destination-repository)."

-   {% endtip %}
 1. At this point, you can do anything you want with this branch.
 You can push new commits to it, run some local tests, or merge other branches into the branch.
 Make modifications as you like.
 1. After you commit your changes to the head branch of the pull request you can push your changes up to the original pull request directly.
 In this example, the head branch is `test-branch`: